ajs-voices/once-upon-a-dream/scenes/056-bending-the-rules.md

 Dad stopped us before going down giving me a hug and a firm handshake to Zane.
 "We should get together for a dinner neither one of these two cook."

 Zane nodded.
 "Sounds great.
-I can make time whenever as long as it's not Thursday through Saturday, those nights take bribery for Max and Drew to let out of our busiest nights."
+I can make time whenever as long as it's not Thursday through Saturday, those nights take bribery for Finn and Drew to let out of our busiest nights."

 Babbo grinned, "And Monday's he's already eating at Fiore."